HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/update_helm_deployment.md

 ---
-title: Upgrading Helm Deployment
+title: Upgrading Helm deployment
 ---

-# Upgrading Helm Deployment
+# Upgrading Helm deployment

 This section describes how to update the configuration of an HCL Digital Experience (DX) Compose 9.5 CF224 or later deployment to Kubernetes or OpenShift installed using Helm.